 Step under the covers, however, and there are differences.
 If your architecture is based on MySQL with Read Replicas, you’ll see things work a little bit differently with TiDB.
 In this post, I’ll go through the top five key differences I’ve found between TiDB and MySQL.

 With MySQL, it is common to scale-out via replication.
-Typically you will have one MySQL master with many slaves, each with a complete copy of the data.
-Using either application logic or technology like ProxySQL, queries are routed to the appropriate server (offloading queries from the master to slaves whenever it is safe to do so).
+Typically you will have one MySQL primary with many secondaries, each with a complete copy of the data.
+Using either application logic or technology like ProxySQL, queries are routed to the appropriate server (offloading queries from the primary to secondaries whenever it is safe to do so).

 TiDB works a little bit differently:

 - Query execution is handled via a layer of TiDB servers.
 Scaling out SQL processing is possible by adding new TiDB servers, which is very easy to do using Kubernetes ReplicaSets.
 This is because TiDB servers are stateless; its TiKV storage layer is responsible for all of the data persistence.

 - The data for tables is automatically sharded into small chunks and distributed among TiKV servers.
 Three copies of each data Region (the TiKV name for a shard) are kept in the TiKV cluster, but no TiKV server requires a full copy of the data.
 To use MySQL terminology: Each TiKV server is both a primary and a secondary at the same time, since for some data Regions it will contain the primary copy, and for others, it will be secondary.

 - TiDB supports queries across data Regions or, in MySQL terminology, cross-shard queries.
 The metadata about where the different Regions are located is maintained by the Placement Driver, the management server component of any TiDB Cluster.
 All operations are fully ACID compliant, and an operation that modifies data across two Regions uses a two-phase commit.